anyLogistix

 If the experiment offers more than one solution, the selected result item will have the control.

-1. Right-click the required output to open a pop-up menu.
+1. Right-click the required result to open a pop-up menu.

 2. Select the Convert to a new scenario menu item.
 The Convert result dialog box will open.

-3. Define the desired name for the new scenario, and choose the type of the scenario the output should be converted to.
+3. Define the desired name for the new scenario, and choose the type of the scenario the result should be converted to.

-1. Right-click the output that you wish to rename and select Rename from the context menu to open the editing box.
+1. Right-click the result that you wish to rename and select Rename from the context menu to open the editing box.

 2. Type the desired name in the Result name field.